MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-manage-monitor-workload.md

 - [Ways to monitor Azure NetApp Files](https://learn.microsoft.com/azure/azure-netapp-files/monitor-azure-netapp-files)
 - [Metrics for Azure NetApp Files](https://learn.microsoft.com/azure/azure-netapp-files/azure-netapp-files-metrics)

-While monitoring ANF metrics, it's also important to monitor the VM’s network bandwidth and to ensure its limit isn't exceeded.
-ANF volume is mounted over the network using NFS protocol, ANF isn't restricted by the cumulative VM’s IO throughput limits on any VM instance type.
-Instead, ANF is restricted only by the network bandwidth on the database VM series.
+While monitoring ANF metrics, it's also important to monitor the VM’s network bandwidth to ensure its limit isn't exceeded.
+ANF volume is mounted over the network using NFS protocol, ANF isn't restricted by the cumulative VMs IO throughput limits on any VM instance type.
+Instead, ANF is only restricted by the network bandwidth on the database VM series.
 The VM limit specific to NFS-mounted storage is specified in the column named “Max network bandwidth (Mbps)”.
-See examples in the VM series technical specification [Edv5 and Edsv5-series](https://learn.microsoft.com/azure/virtual-machines/edv5-edsv5-series).
+For examples, see the VM series technical specification [Edv5 and Edsv5-series](https://learn.microsoft.com/azure/virtual-machines/edv5-edsv5-series).

 ### Configure the alerts for Azure virtual machine metrics

-1. Recommended alert rules for Azure virtual machines
+1. Recommended alert rules for Azure virtual machines.

-Alerts in Azure Monitor identify when a resource isn't healthy.
-When you create a new Azure virtual machine (VM), you can enable a set of recommended alert rules that  provide you with initial monitoring for a common set of metrics including CPU percentage and available memory.
-Learn about how to [Enable recommended alert rules for Azure VM](https://learn.microsoft.com/azure/azure-monitor/vm/tutorial-monitor-vm-alert-recommended).
+Alerts in Azure Monitor identify unhealthy resources.
+When you create a new Azure virtual machine (VM), you can enable a set of recommended alert rules for a common set of metrics.
+This initial set of common metrics includes CPU percentage,  or available memory.
+For more information, see [Enable recommended alert rules for Azure VM](https://learn.microsoft.com/azure/azure-monitor/vm/tutorial-monitor-vm-alert-recommended).
 You can also configure Advanced [metric alert rules](https://learn.microsoft.com/azure/azure-monitor/alerts/alerts-dynamic-thresholds) if you need more situational.

 Recently, an initiative developed as an easy way to deploy alert rules.
 The purpose of this project is to focus on [monitoring for Azure Landing Zone](https://github.com/Azure/alz-monitor) as a common set of Azure resources/services that are configured in a similar way across organizations.